restatedev/documentation/docs/overview.md

 In future versions, Restate will be able to retrieve input events or deliver output events to message brokers such as Apache Kafka.
 This will enable building event-driven applications with Restate.

+### Restate vs. workflow orchestrator
+In many cases, Restate can be a replacement for a workflow orchestrator.
+Although Restate takes a more general approach to workflows.
+Restate allows you to durably execute code.
+If the code expresses a workflow or a sequence of steps, then these steps will get reliably and durable executed.

+Restate also allows you to schedule actions into the future via delayed requests.
+Restate then takes care of its execution, regardless of infrastructure failures etc.

+Within a handler, you can interact with external systems via [side effects](/services/sdk/side-effects) and [awakeables](/services/sdk/awakeables).
+The execution results get durably logged together with the rest of the code.

+Because code runs in the same way as without Restate, this can provide a low-overhead, low-latency, scalable way of running workflows.
+Workflows can be short in the range of milliseconds, or long-running in the range of days, months, or as long as they need to be.
+Restate suspends computing resources during idle time, for example when a workflow step is waiting on human interaction or on the response of an external system.
+This enables you to execute the steps of your workflow on a FaaS platform such as AWS Lambda, and only pay for the actual compute time.

+Restate is in early stages.
+Stay tuned to find out how future releases will make implementing workflows with Restate even easier.